Language and Thought

 The roots that make up the national spirit should be determined with the help of research.
 While relying firmly on those roots, a society should endeavor to go beyond them.
 We should be conscious that revivification is necessary to survive and we must live in order to bear fruit.
-Our hearts should beat connected to our essential dynamics of our spiritual heritage, and our eyes should be fixed beyond the horizon.
-We should aim to live and flourish with an insatiable thirst for opening out—this is how it can be possible to make future generations survive, those generations to whose sake we should bind our existence.
+Our hearts should beat connected to our roots of spirit and meaning, and our eyes should be fixed beyond the horizon.
+We should aim to live and flourish with an insatiable thirst for opening out; this is how it can be possible to make future generations survive, those generations to whose sake we should bind our existence.

 - Created on .